Daily Collegian: The Paper

 The Daily Collegian is the subject of a documentary film called The Paper.
 The film was directed by Aaron Matthews, who used the student newspaper as a case study for the problems that face all newspapers today—flagging circulation, minority coverage, and access to sources.
 The film made official selection at multiple festivals, including the 2007 Philadelphia Film Festival.

 The film was co-produced by Aaron Matthews and the Independent Television Service and had major funding from the Corporation for Public Broadcasting.
 Distribution for the film was carried out by Icarus Films.

 Released and distributed in 2007, the documentary was filmed from 2004-2005 and followed the newspaper while Editor-in-Chief James Young ran the staff.

 Cinematography for the film was done by Wayne De La Roche and the music was composed by Tim Nackashi.

-The Birmingham Weekly called it "An insightful new documentary", while the Boston Globe stated, "What we see at the Collegian is a resonant microcosm: This paper's crucible is every paper's."
+The Birmingham Weekly called it "An insightful new documentary", and the Boston Globe reported that, "What we see at the Collegian is a resonant microcosm: This paper's crucible is every paper's."

 James Building demolition

-On November 29, 2018 after 30 years in the James Building a university-owned property in downtown State College the Collegian announced a plan to move into the new Donald P. Bellisario Media Center, which was planned to open in the fall of 2020 at the site of the Willard Building.
+On November 29, 2018, after 30 years of being based in the James Building, a university-owned property in downtown State College, Pennsylvania, the Daily Collegian announced a plan to move into the new Donald P. Bellisario Media Center, which was planned to open in the fall of 2020 at the site of the Willard Building.

 Penn State had announced plans earlier in the year their plan to demolish the 100-year James Building located at 121-123 S. Burrowes St. and replace it with a $52.8 million building that, "Will serve as a hub for the Invent Penn State entrepreneurial and innovation initiative,".

-The space the Collegian is slated to move to will be in a closed, 852-square-foot corner of its third floor.
-The private “Collegian Suite,” will face a large open newsroom with designated Collegian desk space.
+The space The Collegian is slated to move to will be in a closed, 852-square-foot corner of its third floor.
+The private "Collegian Suite," will face a large open newsroom with designated desk space for the newspaper.
 However, some other student news organizations have been invited to utilize said newsroom as well.

-In the fall semester of 2019 the James Building was demolished and the Collegian moved its office to Midtown Square, another university-owned property in downtown State College.
-The media center is scheduled for completion in Fall 2020 and ready for student and faculty and students to begin working there in Spring 2021.
+In fall 2019, the James Building was demolished and The Collegian moved its office to Midtown Square, another university-owned property in downtown State College.
+The media center is scheduled for completion in fall 2020 and ready for student and faculty and students to begin working there in spring 2021.